 EXIT: MUSIC, a documentary exploring the ensemble's work, premiered in November 2016 at Toronto’s Hot Docs Cinema.
 Subsequent screenings at international festivals led to distribution deals with First Run Features for the USA and EuroArts for the rest of the world.

 James Conlon, Music Director of the Los Angeles Opera and a pioneer in the recovery of lost twentieth-century repertoire, is the ARC Ensemble's Honorary Chairman.
 ARC’s core members are Erika Raum and Marie Bérard, violins; Steven Dann, viola; Tom Wiebe, cello; Joaquin Valdepeñas, clarinet and Kevin Ahfat, piano.

-ARC’s Artistic Director is Simon Wynberg and its General Manager is Alan Macdonald.
+ARC’s Artistic Director is Simon Wynberg and its General Manager is Jessica Wright.